openaps/AndroidAPSdocs/docs/EN/Getting-Started/Future-possible-Pump-Drivers.md

-## Requirements for pump being loopable
+## Requirements for pumps being loopable

 **Prerequisite**
 - Pump has to support some kind of remote control.
 (BT, Radio frequency, etc)